FabNetworks/DriveNet-App/README.md

 2. Run `npm install` to install pre-requisites.

+3. Copy a valid IBP conection profile for your DriveNet network into the root of your repo (alongside `package.json`) and call the file `drivenet-gateway.json`.
+This is the network that the DriveNet-App will connect to.

+4. run `npm run build` to make sure you can build the repo.

-3. Log into your OCP cluster.
+5. Log into your OCP cluster.

-4. In the root of your repo, create a file called `.env` that is based on [.sample.env](.sample.env).
+6. In the root of your repo, create a file called `.env` that is based on [.sample.env](.sample.env).

-5. Modify the following values in the file:
+7. Modify the following values in the file:

 ```
 # JWT settings